icogn/tp-docs/website/docs/technical-explanations/OSTicksToCalendarTime.md

 // Store dayOfTheYear at offset 0x1c.
 ```

-The calculations using the MULHW constants are covered in Day of the Week (link).
-The short version is that using them in conjunction with right-shifts takes fewer clock cycles than divide instructions.
+Calculations using the MULHW constants are covered in [Day of the Week](#day-of-the-week).

-> Interesting thing to note at this point is that both of the negative MULHW constants round toward zero such that when you add them to a positive number, the result rounds up, but the positive MULHW\*POINT32 constant rounds away from zero however since it is already positive.<br/>
-> (1 << 32) \* -3 / 7 is -1,840,700,269.714... => -1,840,700,269<br/>
-> (1 << 32) \* -109 / 365 is -1,282,606,671.956... => -1,282,606,671<br/>
-> (1 << 32) \* 32 / 100 is 1,374,389,534.72 => 1,373,489,535

 Some of the calculations are done using the previous year because we don't want to count a leap day in the current year.
 The day offset in the current year will be the same whether it is a leap year or not.

 For example, assume the yearCandidate is 100.
 If we divide 100 by 100, we get 1.
-This would indicate that we counted an extra leap day which we shouldn't have, but this is not the case since we are leaving the current year (year 100) out of the calculations.
+This would indicate that we counted an extra leap day when we shouldn't have, but this is not the case since we are leaving the current year (year 100) out of the calculations.
 This problem goes away if we subtract 1 before doing the calculations which divide by 100 and 400.

 Similarly, we add 3 before calculating the number of leap years we have assuming every 4th year is a leap year.
 This is to handle the edge case for years near 0.
 If the current year is 2, then 2 / 4 is 0.
 This fails to account for year 0 being a leap year.
 If we add 3 first, then 5 / 4 gives 1 which correctly accounts for year 0.